kyma-incubator/hack-showcase/docs/github-connector/installation.md

 ### Steps

-1. Go to the [Kyma repository](https://github.com/kyma-project/kyma) and run script `/installation/scripts/tiller-tls.sh` to get certificates needed to use Helm commands.
+1. Go to the [Kyma repository](https://github.com/kyma-project/kyma) and run the script `/installation/scripts/tiller-tls.sh` to get the certificates needed to use Helm commands.
 By default, they are stored in the `~/.helm` directory.
-After that, add the `--tls` flag to every Helm command to authorize and authenticate a user.
+After that, add the `--tls` flag to every Helm command to authorize and authenticate the user.
 2. Go to the `chart/githubconnector` directory.
 Run this command to install the GitHub Connector:

     ``` shell